 Drink water from your own cistern And fresh water from your own well.Proverbs 5:15(NASB)

-Knowing that our bodies are a temple of the Holy Spirit and that the Spirit of God dwells within each one of us should be more than enough to cause us to flee from every vestige of sexual sin, and to shun sexual advances from the world outside... and outlaw any infiltration of idolatry from within.
+Knowing that our bodies are a temple of the Holy Spirit and that the Spirit of God dwells within, each one of us should be more than enough to cause us to flee from every vestige of sexual sin, to shun sexual advances from the world outside, and outlaw any infiltration of idolatry from within.

 Heavenly Father, thank You for the many things I can learn from the amazing book of Proverbs.
-I realise, from Solomon’s instruction to his son, the serious nature of sexual promiscuity and the terrible consequences of indulging in this ungodly activity.
-Help me maintain inner purity of heart and live a life of godly virtue, that flees from every fragment of sensual allurement.
-Thank You for my own close, personal relationships in marriage and beyond, and may my delight be to draw fresh water from my own well and never seek satisfaction from broken cisterns and the brackish water they contain.
-Help me to live a life that honour Your holy name - this I ask in Jesus' name, AMEN.
+I realise from Solomon’s instruction to his son, the serious nature of sexual promiscuity and the terrible consequences of indulging in this ungodly activity.
+Help me maintain inner purity of heart and live a life of godly virtue that flees from every fragment of sensual allurement.
+Thank You for my own close personal relationships in marriage, family, and friendships.
+May my delight be to draw fresh water from my own well and never seek satisfaction from broken cisterns and the brackish water they contain.
+Help me to live a life that honours Your holy name.
+This I ask in Jesus' name, AMEN.